areitan/Day_Planner/README_Day_Planner.md

 ### style.css
 1. I changed the css selector and added text color to the icon for the save button hover effect so that it would work the way it does in the example ```.gif```.
+2. I  also added variables for common colors and I changed the text color of the past, present, and future classes to black to match the example.

 ## How To Contribute